About the weekend

 DrupalCamp London brings together hundreds of people from across the globe who use, develop, design, and support the Drupal platform.
 It’s a chance for Drupalers from all backgrounds to meet, discuss, and engage in the Drupal community and project.

-Over the weekend we have 3 Keynote speakers, a choice of over 40 sessions to attend, BoFs (Birds of a Feather) talks, Sprints, hot lunch provided (both days), and a Saturday social.
+Over the weekend we have 3 Keynote speakers, a choice of over 40 sessions to attend, BoFs (Birds of a Feather) talks, contribution, lunch provided (both days), and a Saturday social.
 With all the activity there is something for everyone to get involved in.

 Benefits of attending

-Over 500 people attended the weekend event last year and we are expecting it to grow even more this year.
+Over 400 people attended the weekend event every year, coming from around the UK and the world.
 Not all attendees are devs either, with a fair share of managers, designers, C-Level, and UX leads there's a great opportunity for all skillsets to interact with each other.
 Big brands use Drupal (MTV, Visit England, Royal.gov, Guardian, Twitter, Disney) and this is a chance to meet with people from those companies to compare notes, and learn from each other.

 As above, the chance to meet so many people from various skill sets is a great way to line up potential interviews and hires for any aspect of your business.
 At the very least you'll be able to meet interesting people for any future potential hires.